 Trump names 2 lawyers to impeachment defense team

-Bill CosbyCommissioner Bruce Castor, a former Montgomery County District Attorney works at his desk after an interview with The Associated Press Tuesday, July 7, 2015, in Norristown, Pa.
-Castor declined in 2005 to bring charges against entertainer Bill Cosby following an allegation by a former Temple University employee that Cosby had drugged and sexually assaulted her.
-Court documents unsealed Monday revealed Cosby admitted during a lawsuit by the ex-Temple employee that he gave Quaaludes to women he wanted to have sex with.
-Castor said if he wins his bid to become district attorney again, he’ll review the court documents to see if there's evidence Cosby perjured himself during his investigation.
-(AP Photo/Matt Rourke)

-WASHINGTON (AP) — Former president Donald Trump announced a new impeachment legal defense team Sunday, one day after it was revealed that he had parted ways with an earlier set of attorneys with just over a week to go before his Senate trial.
+WASHINGTON (AP) — Former President Donald Trump announced a new impeachment legal defense team just one day after it was revealed that he had parted ways with an earlier set of attorneys with just over a week to go before his Senate trial.

 The two representing Trump will be defense lawyer David Schoen, a frequent television legal commentator, and Bruce Castor, a former district attorney in Pennsylvania who has faced criticism for his decision to not charge actor Bill Cosby in a sex crimes case.

-Both attorneys issued statements through Trump's office saying that they were honored to take the job.
+Both attorneys issued statements through Trump's office on Sunday saying that they were honored to take the job.

 “The strength of our Constitution is about to be tested like never before in our history.
 It is strong and resilient.
 A document written for the ages, and it will triumph over partisanship yet again, and always,” said Castor, who served as district attorney for Montgomery County, outside of Philadelphia, from 2000 to 2008.